alexpaul/Recipes-Intro-To-MVC-Architecture/README.md

 # Recipes-Intro-To-MVC-Architecture

 In class example of using the MVC (model-view-controller) architecture.
 In this lesson we created a recipes app.
-The model is a Recipe struct, we have a one view in our application pictured below and a single view controller class that manages the view and the model data.
+The model is a Recipe struct, we have one view in our application pictured below and a single view controller class that manages the view and the model data.

 ## Model